Granny Square Join As You Go: 7 Easy Methods

 Color Gradient Layout

 Arrange squares from light to dark or following a color wheel progression.
-This creates a gorgeous ombre effect in the finished piece.
+This creates a stunning ombre effect in the finished piece.

 Geometric Pattern Layout